 The imagery creates a lyrical, emotional journey, and the delicate illustrations give an impression of dreamy unworldliness.
 I also appreciate that the book leaves room for many interpretations.
 For us, it stimulated a discussion about the natural flow of things and the difference between giving up (quitting) and letting go (embracing).

 December 16 – Ordinary, Extraordinary Jane Austen, Deborah Hopkinson (Jane Austen’s Birthday)

-She became a published (and successful) writer during her lifetime, a rare feat for any writer, even though the title page simply said “by a lady” rather than her name.
-The captivating soft pen and watercolor artwork by our favorite illustrator, Qin Leng, add richness and engage kids on many levels.
+She became a published (and successful) writer during her lifetime, a rare feat for any writer, even though the title page simply said: “By a lady” rather than her name.
+The captivating soft pen and watercolor artwork by our favorite illustrator, Qin Leng, adds richness and engages kids on many levels.
 This story, both sad and inspirational, is a good introduction to social stigmas and the power of individuals to overcome them.

 December 18 – Vanishing Colors, Constance Orbeck-Nilssen (International Migrants Day)

 International Migrants Day was created to recognize the contributions of migrants to their new home countries rather than perpetuate the idea that they are a burden.
 There are quite a few sobering books about immigrants and immigration (Oskar and the Eight Blessings and Birdsong come to mind), some of them sadder than others.
 I chose Vanishing Colors because it has the whole package: a great story, exceptional artwork, and a message of hope.